inspircd/docs/docs/4/breaking-changes.md

 ### Modules

 - The blockcaps module has been removed.
 If you wish to keep this behaviour then you should load the anticaps module instead.
-See the documentation in modules.conf.example for more details.
+See the documentation in modules.example.conf for more details.

 - The censor module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_censor` to install it.